Research Investigation and Methods for Change

 - Key fact:

-- This five day course can count towards the MSc Engineering Management, MSc Engineering Operations and Improvement and the MSc Professional Engineering
+- This five day course can count towards the MSc Engineering Management and the MSc Professional Engineering

 This module exists to provide you with a detailed insight to the academic research process.
 It is designed to introduce you to various approaches to research methodology in an engineering and technology environment.
 It will develop the ability to formulate research proposals, select appropriate methods of analysis and prepare and present research outcomes.
 Key topics covered include: